 Census 2027 to also include transgender-headed households, Rajya Sabha told

-Minister of State for Home Affairs Nityanand Rai, in a written response, said Census 2027 will be conducted in two phases.
+Minister of State for Home Affairs Nityanand Rai, in a written response to a question by the member of parliament Tiruchi Siva, said Census 2027 will be conducted in two phases.
 The questions for the first phase, which covers Houselisting and Housing Census, have been notified.

 “Information on Housing condition, Household particulars including name and sex of the head of the household, amenities available and assets possessed by household will be collected in this phase.
 Three categories of sex of head of household viz.
 Male/Female/Transgender will be collected,” Rai said.